 When the first alarm occurs, the panel will function as described above.

-Upon the occurrence of a second alarm, NAC #1 will de-energize.
-The second alarm LED will illuminate, and NAC #2 will energize.
-At the same time, the predischarge timer will be activated.
-At the end of the timer cycle the solenoid valve(s) will be energized to release the suppressant agent.
+Upon the occurrence of a second alarm, the second alarm LED will illuminate, NAC #2 will energize, and the solenoid valve(s) will energize to activate releasing devices.